-The somewhat obscure Japanese Sega Mega CD sequel to the Genesis semi-classic El Viento, Annet Futatabi (Annet Again), was released in a very unfinished state.
+Annet Futatabi (Annet Again) - A somewhat obscure Japanese Sega Mega CD sequel to the Genesis semi-classic El Viento that was released in a very unfinished state.
 The protagonist's flashy spells are all unfinished, usually resulting in just a single animation frame blinking in and out.
 Basic combat controls work correctly, but enemies swarm you any time you get knocked down, effectively making getting up an impossibility.
 Enemies and even bosses will occasionally wander off screen and not return for anywhere between 1-5 minutes... or never, making the game randomly unwinnable.
 It is little surprise that the game was never released outside Japan.

-The initial release of Sonic the Hedgehog 3, while nowhere near as bad as other examples on this page, did have a load of glitches (such as getting stuck in the walls in Carnival Night Zone), but most of these were fixed when locked onto Sonic & Knuckles.
+Sonic the Hedgehog 3 - The initial release, while nowhere near as bad as other examples on this page, did have a load of glitches (such as getting stuck in the walls in Carnival Night Zone), but most of these were fixed when locked onto Sonic & Knuckles.

 Mega Man X6 has shades of this, what with its rushed localization, resulting in incredibly sloppy translation and leaving the original Japanese voices in the cutscenes, the lazy level design, and a sound test which is missing several tracks.
-This shouldn't come as a surprise when you realize that not only was the game assembled in less than a year, it was never supposed to be made to begin with—Keiji Inafune had already moved on to Mega Man Zero at the time and intended X5 to be the finale of the X series, but Capcom wasn't content with milking the series, resulting in the creation of X6, released just when the PS1 was on its death knell in the states.
+This shouldn't come as a surprise when you realize that not only was the game assembled in less than a year, it was never supposed to be made to begin with.

 Space Station Silicon Valley famously shipped with no collision detection enabled on one of the souvenir objects, making it impossible to pick up.